SiriDB/siridb-server/help/help_revoke.md

 Syntax:

-	revoke <access> from user/network ...
+	revoke <access> from 'username'

-Revokes access rights from a user or network.
-For available access rights refer to `help access`.
+Revokes access rights from a user.
+For information about access rights see `help access`.

 >**Warning**
 >